umee-network/docs/docs/users/using-the-web-app/borrow-repay.md

 ## Borrowing

-> After [supplying assets as collateral](/users/using-the-web-app/supply-withdraw), Umee users can borrow assets from the Umee Market.
+> After [supplying assets as collateral](/users/using-the-web-app/supply-withdraw), UX users can borrow assets from the UX Market.

 :::: tabs